bhattsameer/bhattsameer.github.io/_posts/2021/2021-02-21-client-side-encryption-bypass-part-3.markdown

 ```

-3. Logic to automate the encyption process:
+ C. Logic to automate the encyption process:

 ```js
 for (var j = 0; j < lines.length; j++) { // for loop till we have passed all the payloads to parameter